AffogatoNetwork/splitter/README.md

 ### Example Use cases

 - Sending a tip in a coffee shop, and sharing the tip between the barista, cashier and farmer.
-- Donation campaigns where you want that x% of everything goes to another said.
+- Donation campaigns where you want that x% of everything goes to another org.
 - Revenue Share, a successful web 2.0 business model

 ### Contributing as a Developer/Designer